How Capitalist Excesses Discredit the Market Economy

 It is remarkable that the modern relationship between capitalism and market economy even flourishes without the utmost laissez faire, making it rather difficult to unmask and combat it.
 The capitalist private sector, for instance, has proven to be quite compatible with a public sector offering a number of indispensable general-interest public services.
 The same is true for relics of formerly comprehensive antitrust laws that serve to prevent a complete and unpopular monopolization of national economic structures.
 Additionally, regulations are maintained or enforced which act as a valve for social pressure from below by ensuring certain minimum standards for working conditions and environmental protection.

 However, the symbiosis between capitalism and market economy is not stable.
-Especially under the current regime of the neoliberal globalization, the political responsibility for the structures and mechanisms mentioned is gradually shifted from the national to the supranational and eventually to the global level.
+Especially under the current regime of the neoliberal globalization, the political responsibility for the structures and mechanisms mentioned is gradually shifted from the national to the supranational and eventually to the global level: whose guardian of the Grail is the World Trade Organization (WTO).
 In the course of this, regulations lose the last remainder of their democratic legitimacy and liability, and are replaced, if at all, by ineffective voluntary commitments.
 The neoliberal competition between countries for business locations and jobs, mainly based on dumping of standards, doesn’t offer any incentives anymore for substantial social and environmental pioneering acts at the national level.
 The increasingly unequal distribution of property, productive capital and wealth as well as the exploitation of natural resources are therefore merely combated with great restraint.

 4. The Particular Dilemma of the Market Economy